smhurf/lewagon_challenges/07-Best-Practices/04/02-Review-Classification/README.md

 Using the library [Tpot](http://epistasislab.github.io/tpot/), find the best model to optimize `dim_is_low_review`.
 What is the best `accuracy` and `recall` scores you can achieve?

+Make sure you are able to recreate and manipulate the model Tpot suggests you to use.
+After few minutes of training with Tpot, you should always get a higher score than your linear regression above.